mesosphere/dcos-docs-site/pages/dkp/konvoy/1.8/release-notes/1.8.3/index.md

 For information about working with native Kubernetes, see the [Kubernetes documentation](https://kubernetes.io/docs/home/).

-This Docker image includes code from the MinIO Project (“MinIO”), which is © 2015-2021 MinIO, Inc. MinIO is made available subject to the terms and conditions of the GNU Affero General Public License 3.0.
-The complete source code for the version of MinIO packaged with DKP/Konvoy 1.8/Kommander 1.4 is available at this URL: https://github.com/minio/minio/tree/RELEASE.2020-12-03T05-49-24Z

 For a full list of attributed 3rd party software, see [D2IQ Legal](https://d2iq.com/legal/3rd).